bluestacks/development-a16/samples/VirtualDeviceManager/README.md

     launched on that display. \
     *Changing this will recreate the virtual device.*

+-   **Public displays**: Whether to make the virtual displays public. \
+    *This can be changed dynamically but only applies to newly created displays.*

 -   **Always unlocked**: Whether the virtual displays should remain unlocked and interactive when the host device is locked.
 Disabling this will result in a simple lock screen shown on these displays when the host device is locked. \